 Hello, My name is Hila and I have an undergraduate degree in Mathematics with a minor in Statistics and Operations Research.
 I also received a MSc in Pure Mathematics from the faculty of Mathematics in the Technion.

 Since I was a child I liked mathematics, I enjoyed challenging problems and logic puzzles.
 When I had to decide what to study I did not know what to choose.
 I knew I wanted to study math, but what field of mathematics?

 I wanted to study something that would be both interesting to me, and useful for future employment.
 When I examined the various courses of study in the faculty of Mathematics during an open house, I was especially attracted to the subjects of Statistics and Probability.
 I was not sure exactly what these subjects were, but I was told that I do not have to make a final decision immediately.
 I could take some of the courses and decide a year later in what field to specialize.
 That is what happened.

 When I finished my undergraduate studies I had a number of job offers in Operations Research.
-However, I had completely fallen in love with the faculty of Mathematics.
-As a result, I chose to study towards a Master's degree in theoretical mathematics, and to defer making a decision about the direction of my future career.
+However, I had completely fallen in love with the Faculty of Mathematics.
+As a result, I chose to study towards a Master's degree in Pure Mathematics, and to defer making a decision about the direction of my future career.

 The course curriculum is outlined on the internet at: undergraduate.technion.ac.il